Garydos/nesthing-prototype/README.md

 # nesthing-prototype
-A prototype NES homebrew platformer
+A prototype NES homebrew platformer.
+Showcases the beginnings of a platformer game, although much work is still required to bring the game to fruition.

 ![Alt Text](https://raw.githubusercontent.com/Garydos/nesthing-prototype/master/img/nesthing.gif)